China iron ore stabilises; Citi cuts forecasts as supply expands

 By Manolo Serapio Jr

-MANILA, June 19 Chinese iron ore futures ticked higher on Monday along with steel prices but the steelmaking raw material is still under pressure amid a persistent glut.
+MANILA, June 19 (Reuters) - Chinese iron ore futures ticked higher on Monday along with steel prices but the steelmaking raw material is still under pressure amid a persistent glut.

 Investment bank Citi said it has cut its iron ore price forecasts for this year and next, due to expanding supply and said it should fall below $45 a tonne for the market to rebalance.